microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/editaction.md

 author: daspek
 ms.author: dspektor
 ms.date: 09/14/2017
-title: EditAction
+title: editAction resource type
+description: The EditAction object provides information about an activity that edited an item.
 localization_priority: Normal
+ms.prod: "sharepoint"
 ---
-# EditAction resource type
+# editAction resource type

-The presence of the **EditAction** resource on an [**itemActivity**][activity] indicates that the activity edited an item.
+The presence of the **editAction** resource on an [**itemActivity**][activity] indicates that the activity edited an item.

-**Note**: While this resource is empty today, in future API revisions it may be populated with additional properties.
+**Note**: This resource is currently empty.
+In the future, it might be populated with additional properties.

+>**Note:** Item activity records are currently only available on SharePoint and OneDrive for Business.

 [activity]: itemactivity.md

+## Properties

+None.
+This facet is a null or not-null value and contains no properties.

 ## JSON representation